Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Experimental Results

 \subsection{$^{28}$Si}

 Data on the states observed in $^{28}$Si have been previously reported in Ref. \cite{PhysRevC.95.024319}.
 In the present paper, we have extended the analysis up to 16 MeV to cover the same range as for the magnesium isotopes.
 Additional $J^\pi = 0^+$ states are observed at 15.02 and 15.76 MeV.
+A number of $J^\pi = 1^-$ states have been observed.

 The natural silicon target contains some carbon and oxygen contamination.
 Carbon and oxygen states which are strongly populated in $\alpha$-particle inelastic scattering at $E_\alpha = 200$ MeV are known from previous studies with the K600 \cite{PhysRevC.95.031302} and are excluded from the reported states.